 Briony, NYJO Student

-As we move into the next academic year, we are looking forward to seeing new developments throughout our Saturday work, welcoming new young players, and even launching a brand-new name!
-We are always looking for young people who are keen to get involved.
+We are always looking for young people who are keen to get involved with NYJO Under 18s.
 In particular, we are currently seeking to redress existing balances within the music industry by prioritising applications from young female and non-binary musicians, young people who are from Black, Asian and Diverse Ethnicities, disabled young musicians, and young people who are from low-income backgrounds.
+Please don’t be put off if you don’t read music confidently yet – you can work entirely by ear in our Under 18s Ensemble, and we can help you to develop your reading skills if you wish.
 If you would like to find out more about joining any of our Saturday programmes, please get in touch today!